openego/eGon-data/README.rst

   Docker is not required if you use a local PostreSQL installation.

+* The `psql` executable.
+On Ubuntu, this is provided by the `postgresql-client-common` package.

 * `osm2pgsql <https://osm2pgsql.org/>`_
   On recent Ubuntu version you can install it via :code:`sudo apt install osm2pgsql`.